 Sunflower Lecithin vs Soy Lecithin -

 Naturally, AGN Roots Grass Grassfed Whey would only be satisfied with the highest quality lecithin available.
-Without a doubt the healthiest lecithin comes from sunflower seeds.
-Our Sunflower Lecithin is Non-GMO and naturally extracted (mechanically) from sunflower seeds in a 100% chemical free process.
-This is in stark contrast to many other lecithin sources, including the more commonly used soy-lecithin which requires chemical use (alcohols and petroleum based) to extract from their respective sources.
-Soy lecithin is often associated negatively with the common allergen (Soy Allergy) and also carries within it properties that may impact your hormones (estrogen levels) although at these quantities, that is highly unlikely and was massively hyperbolized years ago by the weight lifting supplement side of the industry.
+Without a doubt, the healthiest lecithin comes from sunflower seeds.
+Our Sunflower Lecithin is Non-GMO and naturally extracted (mechanically) from sunflower seeds in a 100% chemical-free process.
+Being Non-GMO lecithin is in stark contrast to many other lecithin sources, including the more commonly used soy-lecithin, which requires chemical use (alcohols and petroleum-based) to extract from their respective sources.
+Soy lecithin is often associated negatively with the common allergen (Soy Allergy).
+Also, it carries within its properties that may impact your hormones (estrogen levels).
+However, at these quantities, that is highly unlikely and was massively hyperbolized years ago by the weight lifting supplement side of the industry.

 Additionally, there is a whole other facet of uncertainty around GMOs and the impacts of consuming soy.
 Soy lecithin is a double hitter with 75% of soy lecithin made by GMO.
-Another benefit of Sunflower Lecithin is that it provides a valuable source of phosphatidylcholine, which is linked to improved digestion and cognitive health.
-Speaking of benefits…
+Another benefit of Sunflower Lecithin is that it provides a valuable source of phosphatidylcholine known to improve digestion and cognitive health.

-As a standalone supplement, Lecithin can be bought your local pharmacy.
+As a standalone supplement, Lecithin is available at your local pharmacy.
 While soybean lecithin tends to come in granulated capsule form, you can buy sunflower lecithin in both powder and liquid form as well.
-Sunflower lecithin isn’t as common, but many prefer it, especially if trying to avoid genetically modified organisms (GMOs), as mentioned earlier.
+Sunflower lecithin isn’t as standard, but many prefer it, especially if trying to avoid genetically modified organisms (GMOs), as mentioned earlier.

-Although there is no substitute for performing your own research; below you’ll find a summary and consensus from the many sources we’ve found over the years to be credible.
-If you have more research or have personal experiences to add value to our community around this topic, we would love to hear from you.
+Although there is no substitute for performing your research, below, you’ll find a summary and consensus from the many sources we’ve seen over the years to be credible.
+If you have personal experiences and willing to share value with our community around this topic, we would love to hear from you.
 We will continue to pursue the latest research to only include ingredients that are irrefutably health-affirming in our Grassfed whey.
 These benefits and common claims include -

-- Heart Health – Lecithin has a natural proclivity to help balance the fat levels in your bloodstream.
-This in theory has potential to reduce risks around cardiac issues such as atherosclerosis.
+- Heart Health – Lecithin has a natural propensity to help balance the fat levels in your bloodstream.
+In theory, this has the potential to reduce risks around cardiac issues such as atherosclerosis.

-- Brain Protection – Phospholipids (the building blocks of lecithin) have been connected to brain health and the repair processes utilized by neural cells. *Lipid substances that contain choline, like lecithin, may improve the brain’s functional pathways.
-Conflicting data exists on whether lecithin could be used to benefit populations that suffer from neurological & nervous system conditions, but research into this benefit of lecithin is promising and moving forward.
-One day soon, regular use of a lecithin supplement may be proven to result in faster neural regeneration thus protecting the nervous system.
+- Brain Protection – Phospholipids (the building blocks of lecithin) are crucial for brain health and the repair processes utilized by neural cells. *Lipid substances that contain choline, like lecithin, may improve the brain’s functional pathways.
+Conflicting data exist on whether lecithin benefits populations that suffer from neurological & nervous system conditions, but research into this benefit of lecithin is promising and moving forward.
+One day soon, regular use of a lecithin supplement may be proven to result in faster neural regeneration, thus protecting the nervous system.

 - Liver Integrity – Lecithin supports the liver’s fat-processing functions.
-If you’ve ever stepped outside your normal diet and indulged in a very fatty meal, Lecithin can greatly reduce the amount of work your liver needs to do to handle the excess fat.
+If you’ve ever stepped outside your regular diet and indulged in a very fatty meal, lecithin can significantly reduce the amount of work your liver needs to do to handle the excess fat.

-- Blood Pressure – You’ve probably noticed a theme, but when it comes to excess fat in your blood stream, there is no shortage of potential health risks.
-Less fat in your blood, the less likely your blood pressure puts strain on your cardiovascular system.
+- Blood Pressure – You’ve probably noticed a theme, but when it comes to excess fat in your bloodstream, there is no shortage of potential health risks.
+Less fat in your blood, the less likely your blood pressure puts a strain on your cardiovascular system.

 - Boost the Immune System - Research has found that this phospholipid substance speeds the healing process and stimulates the immune system.
-Largely due to its antioxidant effects, thanks to phosphatidylinositol and phosphatidylethanolamine.
+Mainly due to its antioxidant effects, thanks to phosphatidylinositol and phosphatidylethanolamine.

 In closing, we strive for pure transparency and hope we’ve provided you enough information to be comfortable with our decision to include ingredient Sunflower Lecithin in our Grass-fed Whey.
-The small ( < 1% ) non-GMO Sunflower Lecithin addition to our Grass-fed Whey allows for incredible practicality, via ease of mixing without needing a portable blender, for the-the-go enthusiast.
+The small ( < 1% ) non-GMO Sunflower Lecithin addition to our Grass-fed Whey allows for incredible practicality, via ease of mixing without needing a portable blender, for the on-the-go enthusiast.
 Although the amount of Sunflower Lecithin per serving in AGN Roots Grassfed Whey is minuscule compared to the suggested serving sizes expected from a supplement standpoint, the benefits start even at this low intake threshold.
-As far as what type Lecithin is preferred, it is obvious that a non-GMO, naturally extracted Sunflower Lecithin is the best decision, and one we stand by and support whole heartedly!
+As far as what type Lecithin is preferred, it is evident that a non-GMO, naturally extracted Sunflower Lecithin is the best decision and one we stand by and support wholeheartedly!